Spix737/Spix737/README.md

 I'm a second-year Computer Science undergraduate at the University of Plymouth 🎓.

-If you'd like to contact me, feel free to connect with me on LinkedIn!
+If you'd like to contact me, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/spyridonbabalitis/)!

-## Current Projects:
+## 📚 Current Projects:

 - [Hackerrank Coding Practice](https://github.com/Spix737/HackerRankSolns)
 - University Work - will be made public on github soon!